-Five full credits per academic year shall be regarded as constituting a normal workload for a student.
-Written permission from the Student Appeals Committee of the appropriate Faculty is required if this workload is to be exceeded, or if the planned workload in any term would amount to the equivalent of six half-credits.
+Five full credits (30 credit hours) per academic year shall be regarded as constituting a normal workload for a student.
+Written permission from the Student Appeals Committee of the appropriate Faculty is required if this workload is to be exceeded, or if the planned workload in any term would amount to the equivalent of six half-credits (18 credit hours).
 In no case may the workload exceed this.

 Applications from students who give good reasons for wishing to take an overload will be considered.
 Such permission will not normally be granted to any student in the first year of study, or to any student who, in the preceding academic year, earned a sessional GPA of less than 3.00.

-4.2 Summer Term
+3.2 Summer Term